loganmarchione/python-todo-crud-example/README.md

 ## Explanation

   - My attempt to learn FastAPI and CRUD.
-  - Based on [this](https://www.gormanalysis.com/blog/building-a-simple-crud-application-with-fastapi/#refactoring) blog post.
+  - Based on [this](https://www.gormanalysis.com/blog/building-a-simple-crud-application-with-fastapi/#refactoring) blog post, but with Docker support.

 ## Requirements
 N/A